Note

 A dependency not compiled for ARM64 is blocking you from a successful build

-The last choice would be to remove and/or replace the dependency on your app project.
+Remove and replace the dependency on your app project.

 Need assistance?
 Leverage our App Assure service